redox-os/tfs/spec.md

 All pointers are 0-based unless otherwise specified.

+# Nil pointers

+We purposefully avoid the phrase "null pointers" because a null pointer in TFS might be valid.
+Instead, we make use of "nil pointers", i.e. the highest 128-bit integer value or 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF.

 # Disk drivers and virtual disks

 A disk driver modifies the I/O stream in accordance to some rules and forwards it to the next virtual disk.